3hhh/qcrypt/README.md

 ```

 *Explanation:*
 Close the chain.
-Please note that shutting down the `work-vm` without a close should be fine (you might have to use `qcrypt --force close` later on), but shutting down the `mediator-vm` during the attachment is likely to leave your Qubes OS in a dreary state and will probably require you to restart the system.
+Please note that shutting down the `work-vm` without a close should be fine (you might have to use `qcrypt --force close` later on, which may shut down the `mediator-vm`), but shutting down the `mediator-vm` during the attachment is likely to leave your Qubes OS in a dreary state and will probably require you to restart the system.

 ### qcryptd